Did your bank or credit card issuer ask you to update your income information recently?

 This is an increasingly common practice by financial institutions that lend money to customers.
 And there are a few reasons they are asking for it in 2022.

-On a recent episode of The Clark Howard Podcast, money expert Clark Howard explained why there has been an uptick in requests for updated income information and gave advice on what you should do if you’re asked to provide it.
+On an episode of The Clark Howard Podcast, money expert Clark Howard explained why there has been an uptick in requests for updated income information and gave advice on what you should do if you’re asked to provide it.

 Let’s walk through what you need to know.